Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

-Figure \ref{fig:gate1:fdr:1} (or Figure \ref{fig:gate1:rej:1}) displays how the five methods compare across different values of $\pi_1$ (or $\lambda = \frac{\pi_1}{1-\pi_1} \frac{(1-\pi_2)^n}{1- (1- \pi_2)^n})$.
-One-Way GATE 1 is clearly seen to control the false discovery rate at the desired level 0.05 well.
-The oracle Naive Method also controls the FDR at the desired level.
-However, it is seen to be less powerful in terms of the number of rejections and/or the number of true rejections than the One-Way GATE 1, as expected, with the power difference getting larger with increased group size.
+Figures \ref{fig:gate1:fdr:1} and Figure \ref{fig:gate1:rej:1} display how these methods compare across different values of $\pi_1$.
+Our proposed One-Way GATE 1 (labeled GATE) is clearly seen to control the false discovery rate at the desired level 0.05.
+The SC, TST-GBH and One-Way GATE 1 using EM algorithm (labeled GATE-EM) fail to control the FDR at the desired level.
+The Naive Method and GBH-LSL control the FDR at the desired level; however, they are much less powerful than the One-Way GATE 1 in terms of the total number of rejections.
+The One-Way GATE 1 performs similar to its oracle version.

-The superior performance of One-Way GATE 1 over oracle SC method when $\lambda \neq 1$ is clearly seen from the graphs in Figure \ref{fig:gate1:rej:1}.
-The oracle SC method fails to control the FDR when $\pi_1$ is small, or namely $\lambda$ is small.
-This happens because it uses a larger value of $\pi_{1}$ when $\lambda$ is small, inflating the FDR by an amount relating to the value of $\lambda$.
-When $\lambda$ is larger, it uses a smaller value of $\pi_{1}$, resulting in a method which is overly conservative.
-The GBH has a similar pattern.
-It fails to control the FDR when $\lambda<1$ and is overly conservative when $\lambda>1$.
-This conservativeness gets more and more prominent as $\lambda$ increases.
-When $\lambda < 1$, the SC method yields slightly more rejections, largely due to its inflated error rate.
-When $\lambda > 1$, One-Way GATE 1 works way better than oracle SC method and oracle GBH method.
-The Oracle Naive Method works well with a well controlled error rate.
+The results for the case of $m=1,000$ and $n=5$ are displayed in Figures \ref{fig:gate1:fdr:2} and \ref{fig:gate1:rej:2}.
+We plot the simulated values of FDR and expected number of rejections for all the methods against $\lambda = \frac{\pi_1}{1-\pi_1} \frac{(1-\pi_2)^n}{1- (1- \pi_2)^n}$.
+As noted from these figures, the SC method fails to control the FDR when $\pi_1$ is small, or namely $\lambda$ is small.
+This happens because it uses a larger value of $\pi_{1}$ when $\lambda$ is small, inflating the FDR by an amount related to the value of $\lambda$.
+When $\lambda$ is larger, it uses a smaller value of $\pi_{1}$, resulting in a method which is conservative.
+The FDR level of the GBH-TST is inflated and GBH-LSL is too conservative.
+Interestingly, the oracle and two data-adaptive versions of One-Way GATE 1 work similarly under this setting.

-Figure \ref{fig:gate1:rej:2} displays the average number of true rejections for the different methods considered.
-The proposed One-Way GATE 1 tends to reject the largest number of hypotheses on average subject to a control of FDR.
+As suggested by a referee, we investigated how well the estimated Lfdr score using our proposed One-Way GATE 1, denoted by $\widehat{\rm{Lfdr}}$, approximates the true score $\rm{Lfdr}$.
+For that, we considered the following quantity:

+the mean squared error of $\widehat{\rm {Lfdr}}$ given that the true scores are low.
+It is an efficiency measure for our estimate when there are few strong signals.
+We simulated this measure under different parameter settings based on 1000 replications and reported them in Figure \ref{fig:gate1:lfdr:s1}.
+As seen from this figure, the estimated local fdr using our method gets more efficient as $\pi_2$ and $\lambda$ increase.

-In conclusion, One-Way GATE 1 is seen to perform similarly to its oracle form, and, more importantly, it clearly beats the performances of others, even in their oracle forms, which ignore the underlying group structure.
+Additional numerical results obtained through extensive numerical calculations are put in Appendix.
+It is clearly seen that One-Way GATE 1 performs similarly to its oracle form, and, more importantly, it beats the performances of others which ignore the underlying group structure.